-Counselors working in the mental health field treat a number of conditions, illnesses that include depression (see Depression), anxiety (see Anxiety), post-traumatic stress disorder (see PTSD), among others.
+Counselors working in the mental health field treat a number of conditions, illnesses that include depression, anxiety, PTSD, among others.
 Most of the conditions have stress at their roots, choking off individuals’ abilities to cope with normal daily activities, and find enjoyment in life.

 These individuals feel as if stress has taken control of them, causing impossible constraints and distress.
 Many have encountered traumas, or live with financial pressures – job loss and home foreclosure.
 Still others have to deal with the serious illness or disability of a loved one.
 A life of chronic pain, for example, causes an individual to lose control to medications, doctors – even the pain itself.

 Whatever the stressful situation or condition, individuals don’t see any way out; they blame the stress on others, fate, or simple bad luck.
 Things seem to go from bad to worse.

 The role of the mental health counselor is to help individuals respond more appropriately to stressful predicaments.
 They help individuals place problems into perspective, developing a cognitive framework that encourages rational and objective thoughts rather than cognitions based only on emotions.

 In other words, the role of the counselor is empowerment.
 This does not mean giving people power – they already have power.
 It’s having them realize that they already have within themselves the capacity to overcome life’s obstacles.

 To empower individuals, counselors use therapeutic techniques to teach healthy decision making patterns because individuals struggling through stress often make unhealthy decisions.
 They turn to alcohol or drugs, food, and sedentary lifestyles to “ease the pain” of life’s stressors.